- Bedrooms: 1

 Quiet, secluded, luxurious traditional North Norfolk Brick & Flint Cosy Holiday Cottage, one double bedroom with pretty courtyard garden, wi-fi, piano and parking in the centre of the Georgian market town of Holt.
 Self-catering.

-** COVID -19 UPDATE ** in JULY.
-There will be 72 hours between guests arriving to make sure correct cleansing procedures are carried out.
+** COVID -19 UPDATE ** There will be 8 hours between guests arriving to make sure correct cleansing procedures are carried out.
 All hard surfaces will be wiped with RAPIDE - A sanitiser cleaner and degreaser that is Official Certified to kill COVID-19.

 Soft furnishings, bedding and linen will be sprayed with Wipeout - Ultimate disinfectant.
 This product combines efficient cleaning and degreasing with a wide spectrum of activity as a virucide, bactericide, fungicide and deodorant.